UK inflation holds steady at 4% in January as lower food prices help offset higher energy costs

 High inflation was first stoked by supply chain issues during the coronavirus pandemic and then Russia’s full-scale invasion of Ukraine, which pushed up food and energy costs.

-While the interest rate increases have helped in the battle against inflation, the squeeze on consumer spending, primarily through higher mortgage rates, has weighed on the British economy, which is barely growing.
+While the interest rate increases have helped in the battle against inflation, the squeeze on consumer spending, primarily through higher mortgage rates, has weighed on the British economy, which has barely grown over the past year.

+Figures on Thursday could show that it slipped into recession, albeit a modest one, at the end of 2023 — officially defined as two straight quarters of negative growth.

+Bank of England Governor Andrew Bailey told a parliamentary committee on Wednesday that a recession, if confirmed, would likely be brief.

+“Going forward, and I think this is in some ways more significant, we are now seeing some signs of the beginning of a pick-up in some of the surveys, for instance," he said.

-Whatever happens on the interest rate front in the coming months, it’s likely that relatively high borrowing rates and low economic growth will be the backdrop for the general election which has to take place within a year.
-That’s a concern for the governing Conservative Party, which opinion polls say is way behind the main opposition Labour Party ahead of the vote.
+Whatever materializes in Thursday's figures, few expect growth to be hugely material in the run-up to the general election in the coming year.
+That’s a concern for the governing Conservative Party, which opinion polls say is way behind the main opposition Labour Party ahead of the vote, the date of which will be determined by British Prime Minister Rishi Sunak.